-Pattaya and Samae San have an excellent range of coral and wreck dive sites available, for beginner to advanced levels, including numerous island sites as little as five kilometres from Bali Hai Pier to Thailand’s only accessible war wreck, the Hardeep.
-The Best time of year to Dive here is from Nov to Feb.
+There are numerous island dive sites just 10 kilometres from the Pattaya Pier to Thailand’s famous war wreck, The Hardeep.
+The Best time of year to Dive in Pattaya is from Nov to Feb.

-Some of the Pattaya near islands service local tourist trips and see alot of boat traffic or jet-skis which is a shame because the reefs here and macro diving can be brilliant.
-The Near Islands of Koh larn and Koh Sak offer great protection during certain months from the strong southern winds which is when they are most visited, however come the good weather we can explore and enjoy the flat sea sails to the outer islands.
+Some of the Pattaya near islands service local tourist trips and see a lot of boat traffic.
+The near island reefs and macro diving can be quite good depending on the visibility.
+The Near Islands of Koh Larn and Koh Sak offer great protection during certain months from the strong southern winds which is when they are most visited, however come the good weather we can explore and enjoy the flat sea sails to the outer islands.
 The corals are in excellent condition generally although visibility can vary a lot, from 5m to 15m depending on weather and time of year, that said, there is plenty of marine life in residence for the finding.
-Koh Rin and Koh Manwichai is our first choice for coral diving trips in Pattaya.
+Koh Rin and Koh Manwichai is our first choice for coral diving trips !

-The Near Islands
+Pattaya Near Islands

-The Far Islands
+Pattaya Far Islands

 The Far Islands consists of six main islands and several smaller ones about 15km off Pattaya Beach.
 These include Koh Luem, Koh Phai, Koh Man Wichai, Koh Klueng Badan, Koh Hoo Chang and Koh Rin.

-That reputation was confirmed on 17 September 2006 at 10:30am.
-The Royal Thai Navy (RTN) laid HTMS Kut (formerly USS LSM-333) to rest at a depth of 30 metres off Koh Sak.
+That reputation was confirmed on 17 September 2006 when The Royal Thai Navy sunk The HTMS KUT (formerly USS LSM-333) to a depth of 30 metres off Koh Sak.
 The sinking was a part of a celebration of the King of Thailand’s 60th year on the throne and has become a remarkable artificial reef and a very popular dive site.
-A few years later HTMS Mataphon joined these two ships to make a Pattaya Wreck Diving Trio!
-Combine these with the Infamous Hardeep Wreck and Breman in Samae San you can do five different wrecks during a dive trip here!
+A few years later HTMS Mataphon joined these two ships to make a Pattaya Wreck Diving Trio.
+Combine these with The Hardeep and The Bremen Wreck in Samae San you can dive five different wrecks during a Pattaya Dive trip